 The mission of the Electrical and Computer Engineering and Computer Science department is to build and sustain a high quality and broad-based teaching and research programs in Electrical Engineering, Computer Engineering, Biomedical Engineering and Computer Science, to prepare graduates for successful professional careers, and to provide service to the community.
-The Department offers four undergraduate degrees: Bachelor of Science in Electrical Engineering, Bachelor of Science in Computer Engineering, Bachelor of Science in Biomedical Engineering, and Bachelor of Science in Computer Science.
+The Department offers four undergraduate degrees: Bachelor of Science in Electrical Engineering, Bachelor of Science in Computer Engineering, Bachelor of Science in Computer Science.